-Yes, CT DEEP Admin Procedures Section 21 address actions in the event of an incident.
+Yes, CT PURA Procedures in section 21 address actions in the event of an incident.

+A. CT PURA procedures Section 21.
+Inspectors are on-call to handle incident notifications 24 hours a day.

+B. There was 1 reportable incidents in 2021.
+There was a fatality in the incident so it was reviewed at the time of the evaluation.
+CT PURA procedures in section 21 also address the gathering of necessary information if the decision is made not to go onsite.

+5 General Comments: Info Only = No Points Info Only Info Only

+Total points scored for this section: 15 Total possible points for this section: 15 lead

+1 Has each inspector and program manager fulfilled training requirements?
+(See Guidelines 5 Appendix C for requirements) Chapter 4.3

 - a.
-CT DEEP Administrative Procedures Section 21.
-Inspectors are on-call to handle incident notifications 24 hours a day. - b.
-There were no reportable incidents in 2020.
-CT DEEP Procedures Section 21 addresses the gathering of information if the decision is made not to go onsite. - 5 General Comments: Info Only = No Points

-The CT DEEP is mainly complying with Part B of the Evaluation.

-Total points scored for this section: 15 Total possible points for this section: 15

-Has each inspector and program manager fulfilled training requirements?
-(See Guidelines 5 Appendix C for requirements) Chapter 4.4

-- a.
 Completion of Required OQ Training before conducting inspection as lead - b.
-Completion of Required DIMP/IMP Training before conducting inspection as lead - c.
+Completion of Required DIMP/IMP Training before conducting inspection as

+- c.
 Completion of Required LNG Training before conducting inspection as lead - d.
 Root Cause Training by at least one inspector/program manager - e.
 Note any outside training completed - f.
 Verify inspector has obtained minimum qualifications to lead any applicable standard inspection as the lead inspector (Reference State Guidelines Section 4.3.1)

-Yes, verified training in T&Q Blackboard.
+Yes, verified training in T&Q Blackboard and reviewed inspections conducted off the operators random sample list.

-- a. all inspectors are qualified to lead each type of inspections performed, including Program Manager - b. inspectors who lead DIMP/IMP are qualified inspectors. - c. inspectors who lead LNG are qualified inspectors. - d. all inspectors have completed the root cause course. - e.
-No travel in 2020 due to COVID.
-Attended various on-line training opportunities. - f.
-Reviewed randomly selected inspection reports to verify inspectors were qualified to lead the type of inspection. - Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?
-Chapter 4.1,8.1
+- A. All inspectors are qualified to lead each type of inspections performed, including Program Manager - B. inspectors who lead DIMP/IMP are qualified inspectors. - C. inspectors who lead LNG are qualified inspectors. - D. all inspectors have completed the root cause course.

+- F. Reviewed randomly selected inspection reports to verify inspectors were qualified to lead the type of inspection. - 2 Did state records and discussions with state pipeline safety program manager indicate adequate knowledge of PHMSA program and regulations?

-Yes, Mr. Karl Baker is very knowledgeable of the pipeline safety program and regulations.
+Yes, Discussions with the Program Manager indicated he has adequate knowledge of the PHMSA pipeline safety program and regulations.